-Peter R. Jones is a Professional Engineer and retired mining executive with more than 40 years of experience in executive, operational, project and consulting roles.
-Previously, he was CEO of Hudson Bay Mining and Smelting Co., Limited for Anglo American and subsequently President and CEO of HudBay Minerals Inc. He is currently a Corporate Director of Rubicon Minerals Corporation, Mandalay Resources Corporation, and Victory Nickel Inc. He is a past Chairman of Adanac Molybdenum Corporation, Augyva Mining Resources Inc., Medusa Mining Limited and the Mining Association of Canada and in 2006 was named prairie region, Entrepreneur of the Year, by Ernst & Young.
+Mr. Jones is a Professional Engineer and retired mining executive with 50 years of experience in executive, operational, project and consulting roles.
+Since 2013 Mr. Jones has provided consulting services to Century Global and is currently Chairman of Century Global's Advisory Committee.
+Previously, he was CEO of Hudson Bay Mining Inc. and Smelting Co., Limited for Anglo American plc and Subsequently President and CEO of the publically traded HudBay Minerals Inc. Mr. Jones has been past Chairman and CEO of Adanac Molybdenum Corporation, Chairman of Medusa Mining Limited and Chairman of Augya Mining Resources.
+He is currently a Corporate Director of Rubicon Minerals Corporation, Mandalay Resources Corporation, Victory Nickel Inc. and Reyna Silver Corp.
+He was also the past Chairman of the Mining Association of Canada for two terms and in 2006 was named prairie region, Turnaround Entrepreneur of the Year, by Ernst & Young.
 Mr. Jones graduated from the Camborne School of Mines, UK in 1969 and the Banff School of Advanced Management in 1984.